NikhilReddy0608/Food-Recipe-Recommendation/README.md

 This file contains 28 columns of data (features) and over 522K choices for recipies.

 ## Internal Links
 _Note: These links are made available for easy collaboration.
-Final versions, when ready, will be available in the repository for public view._
+Final versions will be available in the repository for public view upon completion._

 Presentation: https://myunt-my.sharepoint.com/:p:/g/personal/blessykuriakose_my_unt_edu/Ed_ntcmTH49NhC74TckrpoEB2k8L1kJXsreupPz44GO5Ew?e=2xoir2